 Section 4.H.2: Sponsor's Responsibilities: The Sponsor will have the responsibility of conducting the evaluation of students referred for potential placement within exceptional student education in accordance with federal and state mandates.
-The School agrees that the Sponsor will perform all evaluations of students initially referred for placement within exceptional student education and any subsequent re-evaluation of such students.
-These evaluations are covered by the administrative fee collected pursuant to Section 1002.33(20), Florida Statutes.
+The School agrees that the Sponsor will perform all evaluations and any subsequent re-evaluations of students referred for placement within exceptional student education.
+The School will be billed for those services not covered by the five percent (5%) administrative fee at the actual cost of these services.
 The School may obtain independent evaluations of students at the School's expense.
 These evaluations may be considered in determining eligibility but will not necessarily substitute for an evaluation conducted by the Sponsor's district personnel in a manner and timeframe consistent with that of all other schools in the district.

 Section 4.H.3: The School's Responsibilities: The School shall make a continuum of alternative placements available to students with disabilities.
-Students with disabilities enrolled in the School shall be provided, at the School's expense, with programs implemented in accordance with federal, state and local policies and procedures, (or other State approved procedures) and, specifically, the Individuals with Disabilities Education Improvement Act (IDEIA), Section 504 of the Rehabilitation Act of 1973, 1000.05, 1003.57, 1001.42(4)(1), and 1002.33, Florida Statutes, Chapter 6A-6 of the State Board of Education Administrative Rule and Sponsor's Special Programs and Procedures for Exceptional Students.
+Students with disabilities enrolled in the School shall be provided, at the School's expense, with programs implemented in accordance with federal, state and local policies and procedures, (or other State approved procedures) and, specifically, the Individuals with Disabilities Education Improvement Act (IDEIA), Section 504 of the Rehabilitation Act of 1973, 1000.05, 1003.57.
+1001.42(4)(1), and 1002.33, Florida Statutes, Chapter 6A-6 of the State Board of Education Administrative Rule and Sponsor's Special Programs and Procedures for Exceptional Students.
 The School will be responsible, at its expense, for the delivery of all educational and related services indicated on the student's Individual Education Plan (IEP).
 Related services (e.g., speech/language therapy, occupational therapy, physical therapy, and counseling) must be provided by the School's staff or paid for by the School through a separate contract.
 Gifted students shall be provided with programs implemented in accordance with state and local policies and procedures, federal and state laws, and Chapter 6A-6 of the Administrative Rules adopted by the Florida Board of Education.
 The School will be responsible for the delivery of all educational services indicated on a student's educational plan.